annapatel122/Roomify/Root/html-pages/README.txt

-A directory for all individual pages (HTML files), like our "About" or "Contact" page.
+A directory for all individual pages (HTML files)